DominikGolebiewski/dbt-macro-polo/README.md

 **IMPORTANT**

-Ensure you thoroughly test these macros in your environment prior to using them in production.
-These are largely experimental features intended as a starting point or interim solution, requiring further assessment and comprehensive testing.
+Please make sure to test these macros thoroughly in your own environment before deploying them to production.
+These are primarily experimental features that I have tested locally and within my development environment.
+As they are further evaluated and refined, I will provide individual updates.
+If you encounter any issues, feel free to report them directly to me or via the dbt Slack channel.
+Thanks!

 ## Enable in Your Project 🔌